There are some things in life that we generally know can cause pain: touching a hot stove, getting a paper cut, stubbing your toe. Ouch!

 Usually, how you feel pain is a lightning-fast process.

-You injure yourself, and your body’s autonomic response stimulates pain receptors, which sends a signal to the spinal cord that carries it to the thalamus and cerebral cortex areas of the brain.
+You injure yourself, and your body’s autonomic response stimulates pain receptors, which send a signal to the spinal cord that carries it to the thalamus and cerebral cortex areas of the brain.
 Then the signal retraces its path back to the location of the injury, and you feel pain.

 This is what happens for acute or short-term pain, and it serves an important purpose: to let you know that you may be hurt.